Chhavi2567/neurosymbolic_maths_solver/README.md

-# 🧠 NeuroSymbolic Math Solver
+# NeuroSymbolic Math Solver

-A **Neuro-Symbolic AI system** that combines the power of Large Language Models with **exact symbolic computation** to solve mathematical problems with **100% accuracy and zero hallucination**.

----
+Math solver with a structured pipeline for parsing, symbolic computation, verification, and explanation.

-## 🚀 Overview
+## Overview

-Traditional LLMs (like Gemini/GPT) are great at understanding language but often fail at **precise mathematical reasoning**.

-This project solves that problem by separating:

-- 🧠 **Understanding (Neural)** → handled by LLM
-- 🔢 **Computation (Symbolic)** → handled by math engines

----
+The project handles natural-language math questions by converting them to structured data, routing to the right engine, and returning a verified result.

-## ⚙️ Key Idea
+## Workflow

-> **LLM never performs calculations.**

-Instead, it:
-1. Parses the question → structured JSON
+1. Parse user input into a structured problem object.
-2. Sends it to symbolic engines
+2. Route the problem to symbolic or numerical engines.
-3. Explains the verified result
+3. Verify the result with operation-specific checks.

----
+4. Generate a readable explanation for the user.

-## ✨ Features
+## Features

-✔ Solve algebraic equations
+- Solve algebraic equations
-✔ Perform differentiation & integration
+- Differentiate and integrate expressions
-✔ Evaluate limits
+- Evaluate limits and series
-✔ Taylor series expansion
-✔ Factorization & expansion
-✔ Function plotting
-✔ Identity verification (using Z3)
-✔ Step-by-step explanations
-✔ Graph visualization
+- Factor and expand expressions
+- Plot functions
+- Verify identities (including Z3-backed checks)
+- Provide step-by-step explanations